 Distribution and Damage

 Oak wilt is reported only in the U.S. It was first detected in Wisconsin in 1942 and is now known in 22 states.
 In the early years it was known primarily in the Midwest; it is now common east into the central Appalachians and south into Texas.
+It appeared in New York in 2008 and has spread since then (see this excellent article for that and more).
 Except for Texas and a few spots in the Carolinas, it is largely absent from the Gulf and Atlantic coastal states and their coastal live oak populations.

 Oak wilt has long taken a heavy annual toll in the Midwest and, more recently, in Texas.
 In just one mostly urban county in Minnesota, it was estimated that costs only to remove dead trees over a coming decade would be $18-60 million .